Bhagat Sadhana: Early life

-Sadhna was born in 1180 AD in Sehwan Sharif in Hyderabad, Sindh province in a Muslim family.
+Sadhna was born in 1180 AD in Sehwan Sharif in Hyderabad, Sindh, Soomra kingdom in a Muslim family.
 As his ancestors were butchers by profession, he continued the family profession of slaughtering goats (Dhabihah) and selling meat.
 It is said that there were shady trees and drinking water facility available near his shop.
-Due to this, in addition to customers, travelers, saints and even rogues used to take rest on passing.
+Due to this, in addition to customers, travelers, saints, and even rogues used to take rest on passing.
 Sadhna was very interested in spirituality from his adolescence and as a result, he used to have spiritual discussions with such saints who stopped near his shop.

 Shaligram desecration

 Sadhna got shaligram shilas and used them as weights in his profession.
-Sadhna annoyed vaishnav sadhus and pundits with this act.
+Sadhna annoyed Vaishnav sadhus and pandits with this act.
 On one side, he was of lower profession and caste, and on the other, he was belittling their idol worship by using idol in the flesh of animals, which is considered as sin by the Pundits.
 Those religious scholars always argued and debated with him, in which Sadhna always outwitted them.

 It is recorded that one of vaishnav saint took shaligram stones with him.
 Sadhna had no issues with this and did not object.
 Vaishnav saint continued worshipping shaligram but got no internal pleasure and wisdom, as he had seen in state, behavior and thoughts of Sadhna.
 With dashing hopes he returned Shaligram Stones, the weights of Sadhna back.
 Sadhna preached that "Shaligrams Stones" are not god as these are lifeless stones, and can not give any wisdom to a living being.
 His spiritual quest led him to renounce the life of a householder.
 He left Sehvan and roamed about the country preaching the love of God.